Poland in the Junior Eurovision Song Contest 2016: Before Junior Eurovision

 The Polish broadcaster announced on 13 July 2016, that they would be making their return to the contest after a twelve-year absence.
 TVP was responsible for organising the national selection show in order to select their entrant and song.
 The show was scheduled to take place on 8 October 2016, but was later changed to 15 October.
 On 14 October 2016, Jagoda Krystek withdrew from the Junior Eurovision selection.

 Final

 The national final took place on 15 October 2016, which saw ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of both telephone vote and the votes of jury members made up of music professionals.
-Olivia Wieczorek was selected to represent Poland with the song "Nie zapomnij".
+Olivia Wieczorek was selected to represent Poland with the song "Nie zapomnij", which was composed and written by Piotr Rubik and Dominik Grabowski.